The Starborn Codex: Entry IV, Continued

 Authority weakened by restraint.

 They believed the shards were meant to be gathered.
+To be unified.
+To be returned to a single will bright enough to command them.

 Their first efforts were not violent.

+They sent envoys beneath banners of warmth and shared purpose.
+Their emissaries often came speaking of balance and the merit of making something broken whole again.
 Of a future where the Realms would no longer circle one another in suspicion, but stand aligned beneath a single, radiant order.

-Most Regents declined.
+Most of the High Regents declined.
+Politely.
+Diplomatically.

-And so the doctrine sharpened.
+And so, the doctrine sharpened.

-Then they would be proven capable of answering to another.
+If the fragments could not be persuaded to unite, then they would be proven capable of answering to another.
+Of working, themselves, toward unison.

 Their gaze turned to the Court of forge and flame.